The Science Behind Oak Barrel-Aged Beer is Brewing Magic

-- Baking (also called firing or charring) the barrel once formed from the staves.
-Charring creates a charcoal layer inside of the barrel.
+- Baking (also called firing or charring), the barrel once formed from the staves creates a charcoal layer inside the barrel.

-- Breathing is a process that occurs when alcohol is stored in a barrel and is absorbed in and out of the wood.
+- Breathing is a process that occurs when alcohol stored in a barrel absorbs air in and out of the wood.

 - Time is a partner to breathing.
 Given enough time, the wooden staves impart their various desirable aspects to the alcohol itself.